Diet for Diabetes should include the following simple 3-point approach-

 - 1/4 plate with a starchy item like whole wheat (as roti/breads), brown rice, potato, corn, or any of the pulses (beans, peas or lentils).

 - 1/4 plate with a protein item like lean meat, chicken, or egg. (vegetarian protein sources – paneer/tofu/cottage cheese, yogurt, soyabean, almonds).
-For vegetarians, pulses are good sources of proteins as well as starch, so the plate can have 1/2 non-starchy vegetables, 3/8ths pulses, 1/8th non-pulse protein source.
+For vegetarians, pulses are a good source of protein as well as starch, so the plate can have 1/2 non-starchy vegetables, 3/8ths pulses, and 1/8th of a non-pulse protein source.

-- Omega 3 fat sources should also be included in either lunch or dinner twice a week like fish (salmon, tuna, herring, mackerel, trout) I the 1/4 protein component.
+- Omega 3 fat sources should also be included in either lunch or dinner twice a week, like fish (salmon, tuna, herring, mackerel, trout) in the 1/4 protein component.
 (Vegetarians can cook in canola, soyabean, flaxseed oils or take walnuts twice/week).

 - Include at least one fruit daily as a snack or part of the vegetable half of your meal plate.